Menu

 Lacquered products in Ha Thai village

 Famous for its pearl production, Phu Quoc Island has numerous pearl farms that you can visit to learn more about the pearl oyster technique.
 If you spend some time on the Emerald Isle, it's a chance to bring back a nice local gem as a souvenir of Vietnam.
 As for prices, you can find a simple pearl, without setting or jewelry, for about 10 dollars, but prices rise quickly depending on the quality of the pearl, the work done, and the materials used for decoration and setting.
-In this sense, you can find earrings for $30, as well as pearl necklaces that are around $7,000.
+Prices start from $10 for simple studs, but can soar to $7,000+ for rare, gold-set masterpieces.

 Price: 10$ - 7,000$